Music Plan

 This is about what we teach in lesson time, how much time is spent teaching music and any music qualifications or awards that pupils can achieve.

 At Westlands Community Primary School, we follow the Charanga scheme of learning which provides teachers with the resources and lesson plans they need to deliver their lessons.
 The teachers then adapt those plans to fit the medium-term plan.
 The lessons are delivered in class and can both be practical and theory based.
 Each topic links to the theme that the specific year group are currently studying.
 For example, in year 6, they learn about World War 2 and their music lessons are based around World War 2 songs learning about the significance and meaning of songs without the lyrics.
 As a school, music is taught once a week across a half termly six-week block.
 Singing assemblies are taught weekly and there are built in rehearsals for different performances.
 The school is fully inclusive and provision for SEND, and disadvantaged pupils is included through our adaptive teaching model.
+Children have the opportunity to play instruments such as the recorder, glockenspiel and drums during their music lessons.
+However, children can have extra music lessons taught by specialist teachers – who are provided by Essex Music Service - which consists of: drums, guitar, piano and violin.
+Additionally, children are involved with the school choir during the autumn term where they experience singing as an ensemble group. |

 Part B: Co-curricular music